 Psalm 30 – Remembering the Greatness of God at a Great Event

-This Psalm has a unique title: A Psalm.
+This psalm has a unique title: A Psalm.
 A Song at the dedication of the house of David.
-Though the title of the Psalm (as it is in the English translation) indicates it was written for the dedication of David’s palace, Spurgeon (and Adam Clarke) thought that it was actually written prophetically for the dedication of the temple – which David prepared for, but Solomon built.
-Nevertheless, we take this Psalm as being written for the dedication of David’s palace.
-Yet, it says nothing about the house itself; rather the focus is on God and the greatness of His deliverance.
+Though the title of the psalm (as it is in the English translation) indicates it was written for the dedication of David’s palace, Charle Spurgeon (and Adam Clarke) thought that it was actually written prophetically for the dedication of the temple – which David prepared for, but Solomon built.
+Nevertheless, we take this psalm as being written for the dedication of David’s palace.
+It says nothing about the house itself; rather the focus is on God and the greatness of His deliverance.
 At the dedication of David’s house, David wanted God to be praised, not himself.

 1. (1) Thanks for victory over enemies.